DefinitelyNotMai/my-arch-install/README.md

 - makes an 8GB swapfile.
 - makes "dash" your "/bin/sh".
 - uses PipeWire as audio.
-- uses GRUB as the bootloader.
+- uses systemd-boot as the bootloader.

 ## Installation
 After Live ISO loads up, run the following commands: